Official Celebration

 Chair, San Francisco-Seoul Sister City Committee

-The National Japanese American Historical Society (NJAHS)
+National Japanese American Historical Society - 40th Anniversary

 The National Japanese American Historical Society, Inc. (“NJAHS”) was established forty years ago in 1981, as “Go For Broke, Inc.,” to tell the story of the famed Japanese Americans who fought in World War II in Europe and in the Pacific.
 In 1983, the organization changed its name, broadening its purpose to collect, preserve, interpret, and share the Japanese American experience for national and global audiences.
 Today, through exhibitions, programs, and productions, NJAHS strives to be a catalyst for change through cross-cultural awareness – by learning from the past and influencing the future.